Isa Kaita

-Isa Kaita C.O.N., C.B.E., LL.D (ABU), LL.D (BUK), DPA (Oxon) (January 1912 – November 1994) was a Nigerian politician.
+Isa Kaita (January 1912 – November 1994) was a Nigerian politician.
 He went on to hold the chieftaincy titles of the Madawaki of Katsina and later, the Waziri of Katsina.
-Prior to joining politics, he was a distinguished broadcaster at the BBC.
+Prior to joining politics, he was a broadcaster at the BBC.

 In the 1950s and 1960s, he was a regional Minister for Works and Education in the Northern Region of Nigeria.